Here's the most important information, guides, and tutorials to bring you up to speed on using the platform.

 Explore the proposed savings and implement them automatically.
 Start by setting the Autoscaler policies, which will manage the process for you.

 Check your cost monitoring and cluster security reports to get a detailed breakdown of your expenses and assess your security posture against the industry standards and best practices.

 Get even deeper security insights.
 Onboard CAST AI security agent to see vulnerabilities of all your container images and get a deeper Kubernetes misconfigurations analysis.

 Alternatively, if you can’t connect your own cluster right now, you can use CAST AI’s demo module to check out the insights the platform can get you.

 CAST AI doesn’t require much technical knowledge, but you need the following:

-- basic understanding of how to run a K8s cluster in the public cloud (AWS, GCP, AKS);
+- basic understanding of how to run a K8s cluster in the public cloud (AWS, GCP, Azure);

 - working knowledge of the kubectl command line utility for creating and managing Kubernetes clusters.